When I think about odors at home, among the worst odors I will never forget is the sink smell in an apartment I once stayed in. It was so horrible.

 There are many cleaning chemicals out there to help you eliminate odor but many of these contain toxic chemicals that leave behind their on strong chemical odor which can flare up allergic reactions especially if you have MCS.

-So look for Eco-friendly odor eliminator cleaning chemicals.
+So look for Eco-friendly odor eliminating cleaning chemicals.
 You can use these to get rid of headache-causing smells on new carpets or furniture.
-They can also get rid of smells left behind by pets, and to clean smelly fridges among other uses.
+They can also get rid of smells left behind by pets, and be used to clean smelly fridges among other uses.
 A good example of a safe odor-eliminating cleaning chemical is the EnvironKlenz Odor Eliminator.

 One of the coolest tricks I saw once on TV was a blacklight torch.
 Sometimes you clean your whole house and there is still a stench.
 This can happen because you missed a spot that was invisible to the naked eye.
 This is where the blacklight torch comes in.

 Turn on the torch and shine the UV light across all the corners of your home and you will see unbelievable things.
 It will show exactly where your pet or pest pee stains are and even bed bug fecal matter on your bedding's and mattress.
-An awesome blacklight torch worth checking out is the Escolite flashlight.
+See my favorite blacklight flashlights here.

 Take The Trash Out